NBISweden/toolsinfo/README.md

 Fields in the JSON file:

-- *pi*.
-Name of PI in case ownership can be attributed to a research group.
+- `pi` Name of PI in case ownership can be attributed to a research group.
 Optional.
-- *affiliation*.
-The affiliation of the PI or other organization behind the tool.
-For in-house tools, use nbis.se.
+- `affiliation` The affiliation of the PI or other organization behind the tool.
+For in-house tools, use `nbis.se`.
-- *devstatus*.
-Development status.
+- `devstatus` Development status.
 Options are:
-    - Active: Tools under active development, i.e. new features are being added
+    - `Active` Tools under active development, i.e. new features are being added.
-    - Maintained: Tools that are mature and no longer actively developed, but maintained (e.g. bug fixes, updated for compatability with versions of dependencies).
+    - `Maintained` Tools that are mature and no longer actively developed, but maintained (e.g. bug fixes, updated for compatability with newer versions of dependencies).
-    - Inactive - Tools that we no longer work on.
-We probably shouldn't register tools in this category on bio.tools.
+    - `Inactive` Tools that we no longer work on.
+We probably shouldn't register such tools on bio.tools.
-- *released*.
-Should always be set to *true* for tools registered on bio.tools.
+- `released` Should always be set to `true` for tools registered on bio.tools.
-- *releasedate*.
-When the tool was first released.
-May be used for sorting.
+- `releasedate` When the tool was first released.
+Intended for sorting.
-- *primary_doi*.
-DOIs for publications describing the tool.
+- `primary_doi` DOIs of publications describing the tool.
 Optional.
-- *uses_doi*.
-DOIs of publications where the tool is used.
-Optional.
+- `uses_doi` DOIs of publications where the tool was used.
 Not intended to be exahustive, but to provide a few examples.
-  Please avoid redundancy with *primary_doi*.
+  Please avoid redundancy with `primary_doi`.
+Optional.
-- *biotools_version*.
-Version of the tool on bio.tools.
+- `biotools_version` Version of the tool on bio.tools.
 Does normally not have to be specified; the script will simply grab the latest version from bio.tools.
 Sometimes, however, this does not work, and the version needs to be provided.
-- *biotools_id*.
-ID of the tool on bio.tools.
+- `biotools_id` ID of the tool on bio.tools.

 ### Publishing your changes on the NBIS web site